What is System Testing in Software Testing?

 So where does System Integration testing come into the picture?

 The web portal http://Irctc.co.in is a combination of systems.
-You may perform tests at the same level (single system, system of systems), but at each level you may want to focus on different risks (integration problems, independent functionality).
+You may perform tests at the same level (single system, the system of systems), but at each level, you may want to focus on different risks (integration problems, independent functionality).

 - Testing of online ticket booking facility’s integration with PayPal.
-You may verify whether after booking tickets, money were transferred from your PayPal account to Online Ticket Booking account.
+You may verify whether, after booking tickets, money was transferred from your PayPal account to Online Ticket Booking account.
 You may also consider verification of integration in PayPal.
-For example, what if system puts two entries in database after debiting money for once only?
+For example, what if system puts two entries in a database after debiting money for once only?